-During the height of the Monday Night Wars, a rift was growing backstage in WCW, ultimately leading to an altercation between 7’0", 300lbs Kevin Nash and Roddy Piper.
-As you will soon discover, Piper wasn’t called "Rowdy" for nothing!
+During the height of the Monday Night Wars, a rift was growing backstage in WCW, leading to a real-life dispute between 7’0", 300lbs Kevin Nash and Roddy Piper.
+As you’ll soon discover, Piper wasn’t called "Rowdy" for nothing!

 Roddy Piper and Kevin Nash Fight

 In the wrestling business, stories are often skewed to fit the narrative that benefits whoever tells the story.
 In this case, Kevin Nash and Roddy Piper have told very different versions of what happened that night.

 A bit of backstory:

 A 6-man match was planned for May 18, 1997’s Slamboree pay-per-view in Charlotte, North Carolina, pitting the nWo’s Wolfpac members Kevin Nash, Scott Hall, and Syxx (Sean Waltman) against Ric Flair, Roddy Piper, and NFL great Kevin Greene.